Fedchishina/tree/Readme.md

 ```

 ### Tree traversal
-you can make tree traversal:
+you can make tree traversal by two methods:
 ```
 t := tree.New[int]()
 t.Insert(22, 22)